• Skip to primary navigation

 Is it at One Stop for Writers?
 Heck, yes!
 Find it here.
 It’s been expanded and enhanced, giving you more brainstorming options when it comes to finding backstory events that have not been forgotten and will cause problems in the story.

-This small companion to the Emotion Thesaurus contains states of being that are often confused with emotions.
-These amplifiers (Stress, Hunger, Pain, and Attraction, to name a few) make a character more emotionally volatile and prone to bad decisions and mistakes.
-It’s great for adding tension and generating conflict!
+Originally entitled Emotion Amplifiers, this companion to The Emotion Thesaurus contains states of being that are often confused with emotions.
+Amplifiers (stress, addiction, pain, and attraction, to name a few) make a character more emotionally volatile and prone to bad decisions and mistakes.
+They’re great for adding tension and generating conflict, as well as providing much-needed growth opportunities.

 Is it at One Stop for Writers?
 Heck, yes!
 Find it here.